cysouw/diathesis/text/c11_infinitive.md

 d. (= Es ist möglich, den König zu tragen.)
 :::

 Any additional arguments can be retained in this diathesis.
 For example, an additional dative argument of a ditransitive verb like *zuschreiben* 'to attribute' [@next a] simply remains a dative after a *Permissivpassiv* [@next b].
 In contrast, the causative+reflexive combination leads to a completely different result with such ditransitive verbs [@next c].
 This is noteworthy, because this causative+reflexive stack results in exactly the same surface structure as the *Permissivpassiv* with the transitive examples above in [@last].
 Not so with ditransitives like with *zuschreiben* [@next a].
 The *Permissivpassiv* [@next b] promotes the accusative to subject (*die Texte* 'the texts') and leaves the dative alone (*dem Autor* 'the author').
 In contrast, the causative+reflexive combination [@next c] results in a promotion of the dative to subject and leaves the accusative alone (see [@sec:infinitive-lassen-passive-causative]).
 Connected to this structural difference is a semantic difference.
-With the *Permissivpassiv* the new sentence has an inanimate subject [@next b], so the only available interpretation is epistemic ('possibility').
+With the *Permissivpassiv* the new sentence has an inanimate subject [@next b], so the only available interpretation is epistemic ("possibility").
 In contrast, with the causative+reflexive diathesis the new sentence describes causation [@next c].

 ::: ex
 - Ich schreibe dem unbekannten Autor die Texte zu.